 k) Many debtors will start explaining you their personal financial hardships, although they may be correct but do not fall for those and yet do not appear indifferent.
 Take a middle route – “I understand why you are feeling this way“.

 l) Try to finalize the payment arrangements, if the debtor cannot pay lump-sum then offer them to pay in installments.
-“To prevent you going further into the debt, I can offer you to make payment in installments“.
+“To prevent you from going further into the debt, I can offer you to make payment in installments“.

-m) If the debtor is being unreasonably aggressive or angry, ask them “I have clearly called you at a bad time, when will be a good time to call you again.“
+m) If the debtor is unreasonably aggressive or angry, ask them “I have clearly called you at a bad time, when will be a good time to call you again.”

 n) Take short notes, so you can recall what happened during the call.
-It will also help you to pin-point if debtor changes his story in the next call.
+It will also help you to pin-point if the debtor changes his story in the next call.
 Before the call ends, do let the debtor know that you have taken notes from this call.
 All this conveys your seriousness to collect the debt.

-o) Give few seconds pause after your questions especially when you ask for the payment arrangements, allow the debtor to speak.
-Short silences are a powerful tool in debt collections, they will likely spill vital information.
+o) Give few seconds pause after your questions, especially when you ask for the payment arrangements, allow the debtor to speak.
+Short silences are a powerful tool in debt collections; they will likely spill vital information.

 p) Debtors may get angry, emotional, embarrassed and may even yell at you.
 Remember to stay calm and focused.
 Over time you will get immune to all these things.
 But, you can never threaten a customer.
-Making false statements like “You can go to jail” or “We know how to get money out of people like you” is a completely prohibited.
+Making false statements like “You can go to jail” or “We know how to get money out of people like you” is completely prohibited.

 q) If the debtor is not willing to pay at all, politely let him know the consequences of not paying the debt, which includes entry of this unpaid bill on his credit history.

 Read your company’s policy before telling the debtor that “this account may be transferred to the legal team” is acceptable or not.
-If debtors feels that they are about to get sued, they will also contact a lawyer making your collection efforts even harder.
+If debtors feel that they are about to get sued, they will also contact a lawyer making your collection efforts even harder.

 s) Lastly, if the collection call is going unfavorable, try to intelligently end the call rather than hanging up.
 This will help avoid making matters worse.